-1st stage - Informal Discussion
+3. 1st stage - Informal Discussion

-This will normally be between the complainant and a member of staff or a consultant engaged by the National House Project to do specific pieces of work.
-It will attempt to establish that the complainant wants to make a complaint, what the complaint is and, if possible, to find a resolution to the complaint that all involved find acceptable.
+This will be between the complainant and a member of NHP staff.
+It will attempt to establish that the complainant wants to make a complaint, what the complaint is and, if possible, to find a resolution to the complaint at an informal level, that all involved find acceptable.
 The first stage should take place as soon as possible and within no more than a week of the complainant raising the matter.

-2nd stage - Formal Complaints
+4. 2nd stage - Formal Complaints

 If not satisfied, the complainant can register a formal complaint either verbally or in writing.
 If the complaint is regarding a member of staff, it will be investigated using the disciplinary procedure.
-If the complaint is regarding a consultant it will be investigated using a formal process.
+If the complaint is regarding a consultant, it will be investigated using a formal process.

-3rd Stage - Appeal
+5. 3rd Stage - Appeal